CamoKnight117/MobileAppDev/README.md

 This was a semester long project where we implemented features as detailed by the client, and which details are described below in the "App Details" and "Design Features" sections.

+Additionally, the second phase of the project involved a major refactoring, which is detailed in the section titled "Project Phase 2: Refactoring."

 Development Info
 ------------------

 The app is written in Kotlin, and Android Studio was the primary developer environment utilized in the apps creation.
 The app was co-developed by a team of four, namely:

-- Cameron Knight - Design Lead
+- Cameron Knight - Design Lead (Phase 1) and "That Other Guy" (Phase 2)
-- Preston Hales - Team Lead
+- Preston Hales - Team Lead (Phase 1) and Test Lead (Phase 2)
-- Silas Barber - Test Lead
+- Silas Barber - Test Lead (Phase 1) and Team Lead (Phase 2)
-- Jacob Bullard - Java Wizard
+- Jacob Bullard - "Java Wizard" (Phase 1) and Design Lead (Phase 2)

 We utilized GitHub's Kanban for planning out and assigning tasks for the app throughout development, so all tasks and plans (and bugs) are documented there.

-We also created designs for some of the pages of the app before development began in addition to a class diagram and test diagram, each of which is contained in the "reference" folder in this repo.
+We did some designing before development of the project in each phase.
+See the references folder in this project for module designs, class diagrams, and test diagrams for each phase of the project.

 App Details
 -----------------------